 The White Mountain Lakes County Recreation Improvement District was established in 1993 to maintain a stable and adequate water level for lake use all through the year.
 The District's annual budget for maintenance and improvements is assessed through a Special District Property Tax to the properties within the Distrtict boundary.
-There are more than 3,400 land parcels of varying size from residential lots to undeveloped acreage that share the District expenses and the owners of those parcels are District Members.
-Lake use is then reserved exclusively for the Members and their authorized guests.
+There are approximately 3,400 land parcels of varying size from residential lots to undeveloped acreage that share the District expenses and the owners of those parcels are District Members.
+Lake use is then reserved exclusively for District Members and their authorized guests.

 The District employs regular maintenance/lake patrol personnel to serve the needs of the lake users and an administrator to provide quarterly reports to the Board of Directors.

 The governing Board of Directors are the same five people that make up the Navajo County Board of Supervisors.
 The Board will hold a Spring Community Town Hall each year to receive feedback from the community.
 Suggestions from the community can be emailed or given to the Administrator or the Clerk of the Board of Directors.
 Contact information can be found on our Contact Page.

 The lake is surrounded by private property.
 Unless specfic authorization is obtained to cross private property to access the lake shore, it is required that all authoirzed lake users access the shore from the property that leads to the boat ramp, docks, and swimming area to avoid trespassing.
 Once on the water, a boater is free to dock and use any portion of the shoreline below the private property boundaries.